Mr-Widiatmoko/MakeTVPlaylist/README.md

 Thats it, and "Make TV Playlist" will automatically call "tvplaylist" for processing.

-To build "tvplaylist" on macOS Apple Silicon, Windows, Linux, or another platforms, first you must have modern C++ compiler and cmake installed.
+To build "tvplaylist" on macOS Apple Silicon, Windows, Linux, or another platforms, first you must have modern C++ compiler (and/or cmake) installed.
 Inside "MakeTVPlaylist" folder (or folder containing CMakeLists.txt) copy below and paste on the Terminal:

 	mkdir Release
 	cd Release